 These benefits have a democratising effect on an organisation's ability to spread machine learning and deep learning to the furthest reaches of the enterprise.
 And this new solution from Dell EMC and NVIDIA help them get there.

-Built on the experience and best practices implemented in DGX POD, this powerful combination of Dell EMC Isilon storage and NVIDIA DGX-1 compute, data centre IT now has a proven solution that supposedly gets AI deployed faster.
+Built on the experience and best practices implemented in DGX POD, this powerful combination of Dell EMC Isilon storage and NVIDIA DGX-1 compute, data center IT now has a proven solution that supposedly gets AI deployed faster.
 It offers predictable performance that scales and fits enterprise within their operations.